 There's good reason for this; there are countless other blog posts detailing the value of unit, integration, and end-to-end testing.
 However, despite the dogmatic approaches to testing and test coverage, I rarely see developers evangelizing for the quality of tests themselves.

 In my experience, during code review tests are often not given the same level of thorough consideration as source code.
 Additionally, what relatively little attention test code receives tends to be focused on how the tests impact coverage, not on the correctness of the tests themselves.

 The question developers need to ask here is "Who watches the watchmen?"
-Software engineers rely on tests to guarantee the correctness of their code, however they don't put as much effort into the correctness of their tests.
-This is scary to me, since in my opinion bad or misleading tests are even more dangerous than no tests, because they give developers confidence in their changes when they should have none.
+Software engineers rely on tests to guarantee the correctness of their source code, however they don't put as much effort into the correctness of their tests.
+In my opinion, bad or misleading tests are even more dangerous than no tests, because they give developers confidence in their changes when they should have none.

-There are three main points that I assess when evaluating test coder:
+There are three main points that I assess when evaluating test code:

 ~ MADReturn to Blog